arikunco/ReviewML/README.md

 # ReviewML
-Repository for Review Supervised and Unsupervised Learning Class
+Repository for Review of Supervised and Unsupervised Learning Class